mastlouis/03-experiment/README.md

 - Users who are more familiar with vis will have more accurate perceptions of relative bar/sector sizes overall.
 - Users with a higher education level will have more accurate perceptions of relative bar/sector sizes overall.
 - Users who are in the fields of data science and math will have more accurate perceptions of relative bar/sector sizes overall.
 We hypothesize this because these individuals might be more accustomed to looking at different kinds of visualizations.
 - Users who have more statistics experience will have more accurate perceptions of relative bar/sector sizes overall.

-#### Hypothesis about Distance
-- Users will have more accurate perceptions in all 3 charts when the two bars/sectors they are comparing are closer together in space.
-For example, comparing two bars right next to each other or with only one bar between them would result in more accurate perceptions compared to examining two bars that are on opposite sides of the chart.

 ## Design & Setup